 Volume expansion is required when coexisting prerenal azotemia exists.
 It is unclear whether a chloride-sparing intravenous fluid strategy improves outcomes in critically ill patients.
 Larger randomized studies remain necessary to alter practice.

 Generally, patients with volume overload require sodium restriction.
 The amount of sodium restriction depends on the clinical setting.
-Volume overload may be managed with diuretics when effective.
+Volume overload may be managed with diuretics when responsive.

-Acute glomerulonephritis and vasculitis management may also require corticosteroids, cytotoxic agents, or other immune-modifying drugs depending on the specific diagnosis, often determined by renal biopsy and serology studies.
+Management of acute glomerulonephritis, vasculitis, and thrombotic microangiopathies may require corticosteroids, cytotoxic agents, or other immune-modifying drugs depending on the specific diagnosis, often determined by renal biopsy and serology studies.

 The management of acute glomerulonephritis requires a nephrologist consultation, particularly regarding the use of cytotoxic and immune-modifying agents.
 Doses and protocols for many of the drugs used vary by center.
 The Kidney Disease: Improving Global Outcomes (KDIGO) clinical practice guideline for glomerulonephritis can be consulted.
 KDIGO clinical practice guideline for glomerulonephritis Opens in new window